1 minute read

 Night Worship

 After eating and spending time with family, the night prayer, known as Isha, marks the close of the day's obligations.
-During Ramadan, many stay for special night prayers called Taraweeh.
+Outside the mosque, the atmosphere shifts.
+In many cities, the second day begins.
+During Ramadan, there are special night prayers called Taraweeh.
 These are unique to the month and involve reciting long sections of the Quran.
-You stand shoulder to shoulder with others in a space where there is no difference between skin color, financial status, or background.
-There is only absolute purity in the shared ranks.
-The day ends with purpose, knowing the cycle will begin again in just a few hours.